 We’re not afraid to tell you the truth, even when we know it might not be what you want to hear.
 The work that we do is grounded in change, and change often isn’t easy or comfortable, but it can support us in creating a bigger impact on the causes that matter most.

 We only take on projects that we know we’ll be able to support in a meaningful way.
 And we only work with clients whose causes are aligned with our own values.
 We will never work with tobacco companies, big pharma, gambling, fossil fuels, live export or anyone else hurting humanity - and the world we live in.

 We bring an honest, fresh perspective that may challenge the traditional way of doing things.
 We believe true progress is made through innovation and imagination, which is why we’re committed to bringing new ideas to traditional tables.

-Jackie Hanafie (she/her) an Australian-Indonesian post-graduate qualified, trilingual, communication and advocacy specialist with years of experience providing trusted counsel to CEOs, high profile spokespeople and global organisations.
+Jackie Hanafie (she/her) an Australian-Indonesian post-graduate qualified, trilingual, communication and advocacy specialist with years of experience providing trusted counsel to CEOs, high profile spokespeople, and global organisations.

 Jackie is passionate about all forms of storytelling, particularly peer-to-peer and participatory approaches.
-She works in English and Spanish, speak Indonesian conversationally, and can order a coffee in three other languages - with varying degrees of success!
+She works in English and Spanish, speaks Indonesian conversationally, and can order a coffee in three other languages - with varying degrees of success!